Short Sellers and Financial Misconduct

 August 5, 2009

-We examine whether short sellers detect firms that misrepresent their financial statements, and whether their trading conveys external costs or benefits to other investors.
-Abnormal short interest increases steadily in the 19 months before the misrepresentation is publicly revealed, particularly when the misconduct is severe.
-Short selling is associated with a faster time-to-discovery, and it dampens the share price inflation that occurs when firms misstate their earnings.
-These results indicate that short sellers anticipate the eventual discovery and severity of financial misconduct.
-They also convey external benefits, helping to uncover misconduct and keeping prices closer to fundamental values when firms provide incorrect financial information.
+We examine whether short sellers identify firms that misrepresent their financial statements, and whether their trading conveys external costs or benefits to other investors.
+Abnormal short interest increases steadily in the 19 months before the initial public revelation of financial misrepresentation that subsequently triggers SEC sanctions.
+Short interest is positively related to the severity of the misrepresentation, and it is higher in misrepresenting firms than in other firms.
+There is no evidence that short selling exacerbates a downward price spiral when the misconduct is publicly revealed.
+Short selling is, however, associated with a faster time-to-discovery of the misconduct, and it dampens the share price inflation that occurs when firms overstate their earnings.
+Our point estimates of the net external benefits to uninformed investors who trade during the average firm’s violation period range from 0.19% to 1.53% of the firm’s equity value.
+Overall, this evidence indicates that short sellers anticipate the eventual discovery and severity of financial misconduct.
+Short selling also conveys external benefits to uninformed investors, by helping to uncover financial misconduct and by keeping prices closer to fundamental values when firms provide incorrect financial information.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.